alban-read/M1-MICRO-FORTH/M1MicroForth.md

 3.14159265359   CONSTANT PI

 An alias for VALUE that expresses a promise to never use TO.

 See VALUE.

 Nothing is immutable so why pretend.

+**COPY** ( src dest -- src1 dest1 )

+COPY 8 bytes from src to dest and increment src and dest.

+Can be used to create a fast copying word.

+Hazardous, only copy memory you own.

 **CREATE**